FadingWinds/IDD-2021-Final-Project/README.md

 The user can set the password with the combination of a number from 0-99 (input from Qwiic Twist) and a PIN with an arbitrary number of digits (in our shown example, it's 4-digit).

-For our current setting, the normal password is 15 + 3428 and the emergency password is 88 + 9716.
+For our current setting, the normal password is 15 + 3428 and the protection password is 88 + 9716.

 If the user enters the password wrong for three times in a row, the safe will be locked in 10 seconds.
 Countdown will be displayed on the screen.